-Once opaque, add the 1/2 teaspoon of cream of tartar all at once and continue to mix.
-The meringue will start to turn bright white and glossy.
-Now, add the 1/2 cup of sugar in three parts, whisking each time until thoroughly mixed.
+Gradually add the sugar, a tablespoon at a time. whisking well until thoroughly mixed.
 The meringue will soon be thick, firm, and shiny.
-When you lift the beaters from the mixture, it will stand in firm peaks.
+When you lift the beaters from the mixture, it should stand in firm peaks.

-Bake the Cake
+Bake the Cheesecake

-- The cheesecake can be placed in an airtight container and will keep for 24 hours in the refrigerator.
+The cheesecake can be placed in an airtight container and will keep for 24 hours in the refrigerator.